Aniangelsuperbat1/Aniangelsuperbat1/README.md

 <br />

 - 🌱 I’m currently learning ...Jenkins, unit testing, LeetCode challenges!
 - ⚡ Fun fact: ...
-I am a aquarius, I enjoy sunsets, long walks on the beach and frisky women.
+I am a aquarius, I enjoy sunsets, long walks on the beach and dogs.
 - 📫 How to reach me: ...
 Bat symbol in the sky.

 <h2 align="left">Languages and Tools: 🛠️</h2>